The Designs Amendment (Advisory Council on Intellectual Property Response) Act 2021 (the Act) received Royal Assent on 10 September 2021.

 The Act has 7 schedules:

-The Act recieved Royal Assent on 10 September 2021.
-The various schedules of the Act will commence:
+The Act received Royal Assent on 10 September 2021.
+The various schedules of the Act commenced:

 1 to 6